9 Great Examples of Brand Storytelling from B2B Companies

 The aircraft technology manufacturer uses an old-fashioned form of storytelling to great effect – news articles.
 On its Features page, Boeing publishes in-depth news stories that report on their solutions and how they are used across the world.
 These articles are informational rather than promotional but succeed in building the Boeing brand by keeping their technology grounded in current events.

 Visual storytelling can make highly-technical ideas appear more human and relatable– and there’s no better example than General Electric’s social media storytelling.
 On their Instagram page, GE regularly posts captivating photos and videos that demonstrate how their complex projects have a tremendous impact on our day-to-day lives.

-Of course, we’d be remiss if we didn’t mention the many ways we have implemented brand storytelling in our own campaigns.
+Of course, we’d be remiss if we didn’t mention the many ways we have implemented storytelling in our own campaigns.
 For starters, our extensive Customer Success page features detailed testimonials of customers who achieved growth using ZoomInfo.

-Key Takeaways and B2B Brand Storytelling
+Key Takeaways of B2B Brand Storytelling

-We hope these examples gave you some inspiration to make brand storytelling a bigger part of your marketing strategy.
+We hope these examples gave you some inspiration to make storytelling a bigger part of your brand marketing strategy.
 And remember, you don’t need a huge budget and a wealth of resources to make use of brand storytelling.
 Whether you’re a big or small business, you have stories to tell.

 So, the next time you build out an elaborate marketing campaign, try thinking like a storyteller rather than a marketer.
 You might just discover a way to create a deeper connection with your audience.